verveder/wordCreator/README.md

 (words can seem a bit weird, though).

 ### HOW TO USE congenCreator FOR YOUR OWN LANGS:
-- Put a .txt with words you want to use
-(only two space separated words per line, conlang first and translation second, i.e.: abracadabra magic) into src/workfiles directory and name it accordingly to the dictionary you will use in code.
+- Put into src/workfiles directory a .txt with words you want to use (only two words, space separated, per line, conlang first and translation second, i.e.: abracadabra magic) and name it accordingly to the dictionary you will use in code.
 - Create new dictionary with Dictionary class in congen.py, and in gui.py replace 'cg.elven' with your created dictionary.

 !!!
 Make sure that your dictionary.lang_name is equal to .txt name !!!
-!!!
-You need also to rewrite manually path to your project in the __init__ of Dictionary class !!!

 #### NOTE:
 As there are only 11 words now in .txt included, please DO NOT try to generate